finos/community/docs/governance/Software-Projects/Contribution.md

 Below a template provided for you as a starting point to socialize your proposed contribution.

 ```
-Subject: New project submitted for incubation: <insert Project Name> - we need your feedback!
+Subject: New proposed contribution to FINOS: <insert Project Name> - we need your feedback!

 Body: